Lisa Bodollo

 East Carolina University

-Lisa Bodollo has taught acting, directing, and theatre education at the university and K-12 levels for over twenty-five years.
-She received her MFA from Goddard College in Seattle, Washington, focusing on eco-dramatics that incorporate shadow puppetry, dance, and indigenous storytelling.
-Lisa has also taught acting, directing, puppetry, and educational theatre at Mount Saint Joseph University, Northern Kentucky University, and Xavier University.
-She has developed and directed several drama programs for children of all abilities and the underserved population at Cincinnati Uptown Arts, Xavier Lab School, Cincinnati Playhouse in the Park, Northern Kentucky University Arts Enrichment Program, and the Cincinnati Public Schools Books in Action which was hosted by United Way.
+Lisa has taught acting, directing, puppetry, and educational theatre at Northern Kentucky University, Xavier University, and East Carolina University.
+She has also developed and directed numerous drama programs for children of all abilities and underserved communities through organizations such as Cincinnati Uptown Arts, Xavier Lab School, Cincinnati Playhouse in the Park, Northern Kentucky University’s Arts Enrichment Program, and Cincinnati Public Schools’ Books in Action, hosted by United Way.